adhit-ya/Chennai_Home_Price_Predictor/README.md

 Data Preprocessing:

-Scaled numerical features such as price, age, area, and BHK.
+Scaled numerical features such as price, age, area, bathroom and BHK.
 Encoded the categorical feature location using one-hot encoding (get_dummies).

 Modeling: